A bike fitter’s dream

 The Service Course SL-70 is the bike fitter’s go-to bar.
 The short reach to the hoods allows a proper fit without compromising stem length and steering control.
 With the revised ramp angle, proper fit is now achievable on even the most challenging setups.

 The SL-70’s specially tuned drop shape allows comfortable hand positions with a short reach to control levers vital for race situations.
-The bar’s 70mm reach (the horizontal distance from the bar’s stem clamp area to center of the brake perch) is the shortest of Zipp’s new Service Course lineup.
-Its 128mm drop (vertical distance from bar’s stem clamp area to bottom of drops) help puts the rider low and in control without compromising comfort.
-Whether it’s a rider with a shorter torso or a bigger rider getting aero by pairing this bar with a long stem, this bar helps put just about any cyclists into his or her optimal position.
-One top pro’s position of choice is grabbing onto the ends of the drops.
-Once you ride this bar, you’ll find yours.
+The bar’s 70mm reach (the horizontal distance from the bar’s stem clamp area to the center of the brake perch) is the shortest of Zipp’s new Service Course lineup.
+Its 128mm drop (vertical distance from bar’s stem clamp area to bottom of drops) places the rider low and in control without compromising comfort.
+Whether it’s a rider with a shorter torso or a bigger rider getting aero by pairing this bar with a long stem, this bar helps put just about any cyclist into his or her optimal position.

-The SL-70’s round top provides a classic road-bar feel and is clip compatible.
+The SL-70’s round top provides a classic road-bar feel and is clip-on compatible.